AwalaApp/specs/rs000-core.md

 ## Message Transport Bindings

-Bindings define the [adjacent-layer interactions](https://upskilld.com/learn/same-layer-and-adjacent-layer-interactions/) between endpoints/gateways and gateways/relayers.
-Bindings are protocols that leverage pre-existing [Layer 7](https://en.wikipedia.org/wiki/Application_layer) protocols (e.g., HTTP) or they can be purpose-built.
+A message transport binding, or _binding_ for short, is a protocol that defines the [adjacent-layer interactions](https://upskilld.com/learn/same-layer-and-adjacent-layer-interactions/) between endpoints/gateways and gateways/relayers.
+Bindings can either leverage pre-existing [Layer 7](https://en.wikipedia.org/wiki/Application_layer) protocols (e.g., HTTP) or be purpose-built.

-This document describes the requirements applicable to all bindings, but does not define any concrete binding as they are defined in separate documents.
+This document describes the requirements applicable to all bindings, but does not define any concrete binding as they MUST be defined in separate documents.

 A binding MUST define its clients and servers, and how they implement this specification.
 Typically, the server listens on an address/port location, and the client initiates the communication.
 A peer-to-peer model could be represented with nodes that act as both clients and servers.